 Tryptophan, an over-the-counter supplement, helps promote depleted serotonin levels.

-Consider taking prescription medication if your symptoms are moderate to severe.
-If taken before the symptoms appear , it can fend off SAD.
+Consider speaking to your doctor about prescription medication if your symptoms are moderate to severe.
+If taken before the symptoms appear, these medications might be able to fend off SAD.

 For effective ways to alleviate the symptoms of SAD: